mohamedabidi97/mohamedabidi97/README.md

 Detailed-oriented, responsible, and committed engineer, with a get-it-done, on-time, and high-quality product spirit.

-*   🌍  I'm based in Tunisia.
+*   🌍  I'm based in France.
 *   ✉️  You can contact me at [abidi.contact@gmail.com.](mailto:abidi.contact@gmail.com.)
-*   🚀  I'm currently working on [my Kaggle profile.](http://www.kaggle.com/mohamedabidi97)
-*   🧠  I'm learning MLOps.
 *   🤝  I'm open to collaborating on Interesting Projects.
-*   ⚡  Building AI Apps from Model to deployment.
+*   ⚡  Building AI Apps from Code to deployment.

 ### Skills
 <p align="left">